martinm43/stroman/README.md

 # Stroman

-A C++ program to simulate a baseball season.
-Very much a work in progress.
-Yes, it's named after the very cool ex-Jays pitcher.
+A Python/C++ program to calculate basic statistics about baseball seasons and to determine the playoff picture at any given time since 1977.

 ## <u>**Dependencies**</u>